united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/calculatekpiwithanalytics.md

 msg.topic = "umh/v1/printingCo/lisbon/hall-a/speedmaster106/_analytics/work-order/stop";
 return msg;
 ```
-15. Connect the first rule (top output) of the switch node to this function node.
+17. Connect the first rule (top output) of the switch node to this function node.
-16. Drag an mqtt out node from the palette to the flow.
+18. Drag an mqtt out node from the palette to the flow.
-17. Configure the mqtt node to use `united-manufacturing-hub-mqtt` as the Server,
+19. Configure the mqtt node to use `united-manufacturing-hub-mqtt` as the Server,
 you can leave the topic empty as we have already set it in the function node.
-18. Connect the function node to the mqtt node.
+20. Connect the function node to the mqtt node.
-19. Drag a function node from the palette to the flow.
-This function creates a message of stopped state.
+21. Drag a function node from the palette to the flow.
+This function creates a message of the start state.
-20. Double-click the function node and set the following code:
+22. Double-click the function node and set the following code:
 ```javascript
 // Production is running
 msg.payload = {